Hwasa: 2014–2019: Debut with Mamamoo and launch of solo career

 Hwasa debuted as a member of the girl group Mamamoo on June 19, 2014, being one of the leading voices with the release of the lead single "Mr. Ambiguous" from their first extended play (EP) Hello.
 She wrote and composed her first solo song, "My Heart/I Do Me", from Hello.

 In March 2018, Hwasa released her second solo song, "Be Calm", as part of Mamamoo's sixth EP, Yellow Flower.
-The music video for the song was uploaded on March 25, 2018 and has gained 7.9 million views as of August 2022.
+The music video for the song was uploaded on March 25, 2018, and gained 7.9 million views as of August 2022.
 "Be Calm" charted at number 35 on the Gaon Download Chart.
 In April 2018, Hwasa joined the cast of KBS reality television show Hyena on the Keyboard; the appearance spawned a collaboration with rapper Loco titled "Don't".
-Hwasa took part in writing and composing the song and it topped the South Korean's Gaon Digital Chart.
+Hwasa took part in writing and composing the song, and it topped the South Korean's Gaon Digital Chart.
 "Don't" was later certified Platinum for 100 million streams in January 2019 and again for 2.5 million downloads in August 2019.

 In February 2019, Hwasa made her debut as a solo artist with the digital single, "Twit," which she participated in writing and composing.
 The song was a commercial success, peaking atop the Gaon Digital Chart and scored a "Triple Crown," topping the Gaon Digital, Gaon Download and Gaon Streaming charts.
 "Twit" also peaked at number three on Billboard World Digital Song Sales chart for the week of March 2, 2019.
 Hwasa released the single "In The Fall," a collaboration with South Korean hip-hop producer Woogie, in October.
 In December, "Twit" was featured in Billboard's "The 25 Best K-pop Songs of 2019: Critics' Pick" list at number 8 and in Refinery29's list of "The Best K-Pop Songs of 2019" at number 13.
 Its music video was also included in Rolling Stone India's article of the "10 Best K-pop Music Videos of 2019".